BP Wash Side Effects

-In addition to its needed effects, some unwanted effects may be caused by benzoyl peroxide topical (the active ingredient contained in BP Wash).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, benzoyl peroxide topical (the active ingredient contained in BP Wash) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking benzoyl peroxide topical:Less common or rare
+Check with your doctor immediately if any of the following side effects occur while taking benzoyl peroxide topical:Less common or rare